 - First, let's modify the Data Filter.
 Select the Variable Importance in Projection (VIP) report from the top-right drop-down list and enable the Data Filter Tool in the toolbar.

-- Right-click to open the context menu and choose Apply Changes.
+- Right-click and select Apply Changes from the context menu.
 This triggers a re-calculation of the Calibration Model using the changed filter.